-One of our amazing graduates Emel Rizwani hosted a webinar last night to talk about her journey to becoming a Social Media Manager and what a typical day in her life looks like.
+One of our amazing graduates, Emel Rizwani, hosted a webinar for us to talk about her journey to becoming a Social Media Manager and what a typical day in her life looks like.

 After years working in property management, Emel took an extended career break as the hours were too long and inflexible to fit around her family.
 She signed up to our immersive social media training at the end of 2015 to kickstart a new, more flexible career for herself.
 She's been working as a Social Media Manager ever since.

 If you've ever wondered whether the risk of going freelance is worth the reward or what the real earning potential of a Social Media Manager is, then give it a watch below!
 There was a Q&A at the end, which we've transcribed below so you can have a skim through if you're pressed for time.

 Q: What can you expect as an hourly rate?

 A: As with anything, it depends!
 I charge more now than I did two years ago.
 I don't work full-on 9-4pm Monday to Friday.
 If I worked as much as I could I'd probably bring home around £2,000+ per month.
 But you've got to think who are your clients.
 If you're working with sole traders, freelancers and start-ups you're going to earn a lot less than if you work with an agency where you can incorporate bigger fees.
 You've also got to think you can charge a lower rate for the steadier work and higher rate for campaigns here and there.
 It's entirely up to you once you graduate - who you talk to, who your leads are and how good you are at negotiating.
 Some months I've worked £600, other months I've earned £2,500.

 Q: When starting off with a new small business, roughly how many hours per week would you work?